 DID YOU KNOW?

-We work with this umbrella organisation, helping them to support other non-governmental and community-based organisations.
+We worked with Tanzania Council for Social Development (TACOSODE) until July 2019, helping them to support other non-governmental and community-based organisations.

-We also work with other partners in Tanzania through our existing programmes.
+We now work with other partners in Tanzania through our existing programmes.

 Will you help us end aids?